 Do you feel that you are getting the best out of your relationship with your dog?
-Are there situations that make you anxious or stressed such as taking your dog for a walk around other dogs or people they don’t know?
+Do you need a dog trainer that helps you and your dog, rather than giving you generic advice?

-Recommended by vets, works with police and several breed specific rescue charities for assessment and rehabilitation of problematic cases.
+She is recommended by vets, works with police and various several breed specific rescuecharities for assessment and rehabilitation of problematic cases.

 Educational Dog Walks

 You might have realised that you are struggling with your dog.
 Maybe you’ve looked online, read books and even visited other dog trainers.
 But you are still not seeing progress.

 What you need is to be able to bring your dog on a walk and learn about natural dog behaviours from an expert dog trainer, and you need a chance to put what you learned into practice.